Things to do in Central London, United Kingdom

 The Gallery's third floor Portrait Restaurant offers fine dining and great views over Trafalgar Square and Parliament; its Cafe serves a selection of homemade snacks in an informal setting.
 A must-see attraction for those interested in history or art.

-when?
-10am to 6pm, Monday to Friday.
-Late openings until 9pm on Thurs and Fri.
+When?
+Daily 10am to 6pm.
+Late openings until 9pm on Fri.

 The Cabinet War Rooms contain about 30 basement offices converted for war use immediately prior to the outbreak of hostilities in 1939.
 They include the war cabinet room, in which Churchill's cabinet met 115 times, the transatlantic telephone room, in which Churchill sat to hold secret discussions with Roosevelt, the map room, which collected and displayed information delivered via a rack of colour-coded telephones, and Churchill's office and bedroom, from which he made four wartime speeches.